COPPER AND COPPER ALLOYS

 PRODUCTS

-Our products are manufactured with world-class raw materials, sourced from the most important copper mines in all of the world.
-The copper we use is made from virgin cathode, and using the most advanced and technological machinery for this task.
-We are certain our product has the highest purity and quality in the industry.
+Our products are manufactured using world-class raw materials, sourced from some of the most prominent copper mines around the globe.
+We use virgin copper cathodes and the most advanced, state-of-the-art machinery to ensure exceptional quality.
+As a result, we are confident that our products maintain the highest levels of purity and quality in the industry.

 GRADES